cajmccord/cajmccord.github.io/_projects/pokemon-database.md

 sort-order: 202403
 course: CSSE 120
 languages: Python
-description: A classic database used to retrieve stats about your favorite Pokemon.
+excerpt: A classic database used to retrieve stats about your favorite Pokemon.
 ---